i502Club/i502Club.Ccrs/i502Club.Ccrs/readme.md

 ### Development
 This project will likely see breaking changes.
 Please implement accordingly.

-We expect to see some CCRS changes around duplicate inventory types in categories.
-The project contains an experimental superset Enum for inventory types which attempts to address this but for now it is purely experimental and real world application use should be avoided.
+There is a known issue in CCRS related to duplicate inventory type names (waste and marijuana mixes) in categories.
+This project contains an experimental superset Enum for inventory types which attempts to address this but it is purely experimental and real world application use may require refactoring once a standardized solutin has been released to integrators.

 There are seperate Enums representing the category specific inventory types available which avoids duplicate Enum Key name collisions